How to Save $500 a Month with These Simple Frugal Habits

 • Shopping & Miscellaneous: $50

-Grand Total: $550! 🎉 These tricks helped me hit (and exceed) my goal.
+Grand Total: $550! 🎉 These habits helped me hit—and at times exceed—the target.

 “I didn’t just reach my goal of saving $500 a month; I crushed it!
 And it didn’t feel like a drag.”

-• Learn as You Go: I tweaked what didn’t work, focusing on progress with smart budgeting habits.
+• Learn as You Go: Tweak what doesn’t work; focus on progress with smart budgeting habits.

 • Build Momentum: Every buck saved got me pumped, like a snowball speeding up!